-T.2.5.1.
-USED IN DETERMINING BUTTERFAT CONTENT: 0.5 grain (32 milligrams).

-T.2.5.2.
-USED IN DETERMINING MOISTURE CONTENT:- 0.3 grain (19 milligrams).

-T.2.6.
-GRAIN TEST SCALES: 1d or 0.05 percent scale capacity, whichever is less.
+- T.2.5.1.
+USED IN DETERMINING BUTTERFAT CONTENT: 0.5 grain (32 milligrams). - T.2.5.2.
+USED IN DETERMINING MOISTURE CONTENT:- 0.3 grain (19 milligrams). - T.2.6.
+GRAIN TEST SCALES: 1d or 0.05 percent of the scale capacity, whichever is less.

-T.2.7.
-VEHICLE, AXLE-LOAD, LIVESTOCK, AND ANIMAL SCALES:

-T.2.7.1.
-EQUIPPED WITH BALANCE INDICATORS: Id.

-T.2.7.2.
-NOT EQUIPPED WITH BALANCE INDICATORS; 2d or 0.2 percent of the scale capacity, whichever is less.

-T.2.8.
-RAILWAY TRACK SCALES:- 3d or 100 pounds, whichever is less.

-T.3.
-SENSITIVITY REQUIREMENT, EQUILIBRIUM CHANGE REQUIRED.
+- T.2.7.
+VEHICLE, AXLE-LOAD, LIVESTOCK, AND ANIMAL SCALES: - T.2.7.1.
+EQUIPPED WITH BALANCE INDICATORS: 1d. - T.2.7.2.
+NOT EQUIPPED WITH BALANCE INDICATORS: 2d or 0.2 percent of the scale capacity, whichever is less. - T.2.8.
+RAILWAY TRACK SCALES:- 3d or 100 pounds, whichever is less. - T.3.
+SENSITIVITY REQUIREMENT, EQUILIBRIUM CHANGE REQUIRED. - T.3.1.

-T.3.1.
 THE MINIMUM CHANGE IN EQUILIBRIUM WITH TEST LOADS EQUAL TO THE VALUES SPECIFIED IN T.2.
-SHALL BE AS FOLLOWS:

-- (a) Scale with a Trig Loop but Without a Balance Indicator.-The position of rest of the weighbeam shall change from the center of the trig loop to the top or bottom, as the case may be. - (b) Scale With a Single Balance Indicator and Having a Nominal Capacity of Less Than 500 Pounds.- The position of rest of a single indicator on a scale having a nominal capacity of less than 500 pounds shall change 0.04 inch or one division on the graduated scale, whichever is greater.

-- (c) Scale With a Single Balance Indicator and Having a Nominal Capacity of 500 Pounds or Greater.- The position of rest of a single indicator on a scale having a nominal capacity of 500 pounds or greater shall change 0.25 (1/4) inch or one division on the graduated scale or the width of the central target area, whichever is greater.
-However, the indicator on a batching scale shall change 0.125 (1/8) inch or one division on the graduated scale, whichever is greater. - (d) Scale with Two Opposite-Moving Balance Indicators.-The position of rest of the two indicators moving in opposite directions shall change 0.04 inch, with respect to each other. - (e) Scale With Neither a Trig Loop Nor a Balance Indicator.-The position of rest of the weighbeam or lever system shall change from the horizontal, or midway between limiting stops, to either limit of motion.
+SHALL BE AS FOLLOWS: - (a) Scale with a Trig Loop but Without a Balance Indicator.-The position of rest of the weighbeam shall change from the center of the trig loop to the top or bottom, as the case may be. - (b) Scale With a Single Balance Indicator and Having a Nominal Capacity of Less Than 500 Pounds.- The position of rest of the indicator shall change 0.04 inch or one division on the graduated scale, whichever is greater. - (c) Scale With a Single Balance Indicator and Having a Nominal Capacity of 500 Pounds or Greater.- The position of rest of the indicator shall change 0.25 (1/4) inch or one division on the graduated scale or the width of the central target area, whichever is greater.
+However, the indicator on a batching scale shall change 0.125 (1/8) inch or one division on the graduated scale, whichever is greater. - (d) Scale with Two Opposite-Moving Balance Indicators.-The position of rest of the two indicators moving in opposite directions shall change 0.04 inch with respect to each other. - (e) Scale With Neither a Trig Loop Nor a Balance Indicator.
+The position of rest of the weighbeam or lever system shall change from the horizontal, or midway between limiting stops, to either limit of motion.